-You might have heard other parents talk about positive parenting.
-Want to know what it is?
-Here we explore the theory and practice to help you decide whether this style (or elements of it) might be right for you.
+Here we explore the theory and practice of positive parenting to help you decide whether this style – or elements of it – might be right for you.

 So what exactly is positive parenting?

-Positive parenting has become a bit of a buzz phrase recently.
-It’s not just a fad either – positive parenting can be a powerful approach (Waters, 2017).
+Positive parenting can be a powerful approach (Seay et al, 2014).
 The idea is to focus on your child’s strengths rather than trying to correct their weaknesses (Waters et al, 2018).
 That’s why some people call it strength-based parenting.

 The roots of positive parenting stem from the work of Austrian psychologist Alfred Alder in the 1900s.
 He believed that children have a real need to feel connected to those around them.
-When they are in a responsive and interactive environment, they thrive and are less likely to play up (McCready, 2012).
+When they are in a responsive and interactive environment, they thrive and are less likely to play up (Knox et al, 2013).

-Often our natural default position, as a parent, a partner and, well, in many social situations is to nit-pick.
-It’s easy to naturally focus on what your baby or toddler is doing wrong.
+Often our natural default position, as a parent and a partner, is to nit-pick.
+It’s easy to focus on what your baby or toddler is doing wrong.
 But shifting your focus to their strengths is the blueprint of this parenting style.
-And, the research shows, it’s a more effective way to parent (Waters, 2017).
+And the research shows it’s a more effective way to parent (Waters, 2017).

 Blame nit-picking on our brains.
 We all have an in-built negativity bias – an ancient survival mechanism.
 This means we’re wired to focus on what’s wrong as a way to keep ourselves and our tribe safe (Waters, 2017).

 Fast-forward to the present day and we’re also under social pressures.
 We’re keen to ‘fix’ our kids’ behaviours based on what we think is missing or lacking.
+This may be the way we were parented ourselves, so it might have become our default setting.
 But by learning how to shift our focus to our child’s strengths, we can override this negativity bias (Waters, 2017).
-Hooray.

 So how do I positively parent?

 Positive parenting approaches can vary slightly but the central thought is to emphasise positive interactions (Hartwig et al, 2017).
 You recognise, reward and reinforce positive behaviours and impulses.
-You aim to show empathy, and offer warmth and support.
-You also create an environment to make it easier for your child to behave cooperatively and constructively (Gardner et al, 1999; Boeldt et al, 2012).
+You aim to show empathy and offer warmth and support.
+You also create an environment to make it easier for your child to behave cooperatively and constructively (Joussemet et al, 2008; Boeldt et al, 2012).

 Psychologists define a strength as something your child does well, happily and often.
 This can range from being a good walker or talker, to character traits such as grit, curiosity, courage, humour and kindness (Waters, 2017).
 Having it in your mind to encourage your child’s unique personality, abilities, talents and skills can help them to flourish (Waters et al, 2018).